-Her father Jack had been part of the Klondike gold rush of the 1890s.
+Born on 16th February 1902 at Hollymount, near Claremorris, Co.
+Mayo, she was the daughter of John “Jack” Murphy and Anna Murphy (née Fanning).
+Jack was part of the Klondike gold rush in the 1890s.
 While mining silver in Colorado, USA, he met Anna Fanning from Roscrea, Co.
 Tipperary.
 The couple married and returned to Ireland in 1901 to Mount Jennings, a Georgian mansion in Co.
-Mayo where a young Delia grew up.
+Mayo where the young Delia grew up.

 There, she learned folk ballads from travelers who camped nearby.
 She also learned from local people, Revivalist songbooks, and books of popular songs.
 She sang in her school choir and at the Presentation Convent in Tuam.
 While studying at University College Galway, she met TJ Kiernan, a local tax inspector.
 The pair married in Dublin in 1924.